lizhanhui/elastic-stream/docs/architecture/overview.md

 It's true that our system is data-intensive; however, introduction of thread-per-core manages shift bottleneck from I/O to CPU.
 [Literature](https://www.usenix.org/conference/fast23/presentation/li-qiang-deployed) shows that serialization and deserialization of RPCs on data path costs about 30% of CPU.
 Adopting flatbuffers avoids this overhead and results in 59% network throughput gain.

 ## Autonomous
-Being autonomous means our system should be capable of self-management and self-healing.
+Being autonomous means our system should be capable of self management and self healing.
 They are crucial to reduce operational cost and simplify SRE efforts.
+Once the scaling in and out can be completed within seconds, the whole system may go serverless and financially become pay-as-you-go.
 Again, we achieve this goal through separation of concerns principle.

 ### Separation of Concern

 #### Separation of Storage and Compute
-Scale Independently
+Many modern systems are separating compute and storage into two subsystems, allowing them to scale independently.
+There are two major benefits doing this way:

+* Compute nodes become completely stateless, therefore extremely easy to manage;
+* Scaling each subsystem on demand to meet strict financial budget goals;

+After rendering gateway servers stateless, we may deploy and manage them in the same way as [Knative](http://knative.dev).

 #### Separation of CP and AP

-CP = Consistency + Partition

-AP = Availability + Partition

-Strong consistency while RTO tends to be zero
+Now that the compute has become serverless and can scale on realtime demand, it comes to the last part: storage.
+As is discussed in the `Cost` section, majority of the storage has already been offloaded to object storage.
+The rest of the this section is to focus on reducing system RTO to some 20ms and overcoming limitation of object storage service.

+To achieve these goals, we adopt the separation of concerns once again.
+First, we split the storage system into two planes: control plane and data plane; Each prefers its own strategy in perspective of CAP theorem:
+* Control Plane
+    Control plane functions as source of truth for the system metadata, taking consistency and partition toleration among CAP by applying RAFT consensus algorithm.
+* Data Plane
+    Data plane serves large amount of data store and load operations.
+Availability and partition toleration are chosen whereas data replication and consistency are built on top of control plane and a custom replication algorithm.
+See section 4 of [Windows Azure Storage](https://www.cs.purdue.edu/homes/csjgwang/CloudNativeDB/AzureStorageSOSP11.pdf).

+With these done, we can build a storage system with:
+* RPO = 0;
-RPO = 0 and RTO -> 0
+* RTO -> 0(some 20ms);
+* Flexible replication strategy per stream

 ## Reference